In Their Own Words

 Board President/Chair: Dr. Katie Braddock

 “I have always had a passion for animals and for helping people.
 I joined Plum Creek Veterinary Services in the summer of 2010.
-I enjoy hiking, camping, biking, and skiing with my husband, John, and our four dogs Apollo, Carson, Glory, and Haskell.
+I enjoy hiking, camping, biking, and skiing with my husband, John, and our dogs Apollo, and Zeus.
 I also have two cats, Anton and Shannon, as well as a horse, Darley Sue, three Longhorn cattle, and four chickens.

 I grew up in Aurora, Colorado and spent many hours volunteering and working at veterinary practices in the area.
 I attended college at Worcester Polytechnic Institute in Worcester, Massachusetts and earned a Bachelor of Science with High Distinction in Biochemistry in 2005.
 I attended Colorado State University for veterinary school and graduated in 2009, and went on to complete a rotating internship in medicine and surgery at the Ontario Veterinary College in Guelph, Ontario, Canada from 2009-2010.